Point Cook Road and Sneydes Road intersection upgrade

 Permanent changes to Point Cook Village

-- Vehicles that wish to enter Point Cook Village will be able to do so as usual.
+- Vehicles that wish to enter Point Cook Village are able to do so as usual.

-- Vehicles exiting Point Cook Village to travel south towards Sneydes Road will need to turn left and then utilise the roundabout at Jamieson Way and the Sanctuary Lakes Boulevard.
+- There is no right turn out of Point Cook Village onto Point Cook Road.
+Vehicles exiting Point Cook Village to travel south towards Sneydes Road need to turn left and then utilise the roundabout at Jamieson Way and the Sanctuary Lakes Boulevard.

 Permanent changes to Middle Park Drive

-- Vehicles travelling towards the Jamieson Way/Sanctuary Lakes Boulevard roundabout that wish to enter Middle Park Drive will be able to do so by utilising the roundabout, heading south along Point Cook Road and turning left into Middle Park Drive.
+- Vehicles travelling towards the Jamieson Way/Sanctuary Lakes Boulevard roundabout that wish to enter Middle Park Drive are able to do so by utilising the roundabout, heading south along Point Cook Road and turning left into Middle Park Drive.

 Artist impressions